Skip to content

 Following detox, most clients will receive recommendations to continue their Zoloft addiction treatment.
 Any addiction treatment program for Zoloft should be integrated with individual or group therapy.

-Typically, treatment continues in the form of inpatient rehab, with a special focus on the following aspects of Zoloft addiction recovery:
+Typically, treatment continues in the form of inpatient rehab, with a particular focus on the following aspects of Zoloft addiction recovery:

 Exercise has a powerful antidepressant effect.
 People are far less likely to relapse after recovering from depression if they exercise three times a week or more.
 Exercise makes serotonin more available for binding to receptor sites on nerve cells.
 It can compensate for changes in serotonin levels as the person tapers off SSRIs and other medications that target the serotonin system.
 Check in to a facility that offers holistic treatment and programs that promotes physical activities.